Oregon Poison Center

 Oregon Poison Center, established by the Oregon Legislature in l978, is a program of the OHSU Hospital and the Department of Emergency Medicine.
 OPC is a regional center that provides 24-hour comprehensive services to citizens and health care professionals throughout Oregon and neighboring states.
 The Department of Emergency Medicine and the OPC offer a two-year fellowship leading to board eligibility in medical toxicology.
 The fellowship offers experience and training in the diagnosis and treatment of toxicologic emergencies, critical care, occupational exposures and environmental toxicology.

-Emergency Medicine residents (EM-III) spend one month on the toxicology rotation, serving as medical back-up to OPC, and providing telephone and bedside consultation and follow-up for patients with toxicologic illness throughout Oregon.
+Emergency Medicine interns (EM-I) spend one month on the toxicology rotation, serving as medical back-up to OPC, and providing telephone and bedside consultation and follow-up for patients with toxicologic illness throughout Oregon.
 The rotation also emphasizes extensive one-on-one and small-group teaching, as well as research into relevant topics.
 Residents present a toxicology M & M case during the rotation.

 Emergency medicine research at OHSU is lead by Craig Newgard, MD, MPH, a nationally recognized emergency health services researcher.
 Dr. Newgard is active in a wide range of clinical research activities including projects addressing EMS outcomes, medical ethics, trauma systems, medical informatics, poison center outcomes and medical education research.

 The Department has received grants and contracts from the National Institutes of Health, Agency for Healthcare Quality and Research, Centers for Disease Control and Prevention, Environmental Protection Agency, Robert Wood Johnson Foundation, and numerous other foundations and government agencies.
 Computer hardware, software and research administrative support is available for resident projects.